-- Users must not use any software that supports the illegal or legal download of materials using the School's Internet (including 'live' multiplayer games and software similar to Limewire, Bittorrent, etc). - Users should not try (unless they have permission) to make large downloads or uploads that might consume internet capacity and prevent other users from being able to carry out their work. - The use of any 'Proxy' or 'VPN' avoidance/bypass sites/software/systems used to gain access to restricted sites; i.e., social networking sites (during lesson time), gambling, pornography or any other form of unauthorised activity. - The creation, downloading, storage, processing or transmission of any message, picture, video or graphical content that might constitute bullying or harassment (e.g. on the grounds where a person can be identified). - The creation, downloading, storage, processing or transmission of any form of obscene, indecent or offensive material or pornography in any form (e.g. scenes of extreme violence or injury, scenes of sex or partial/entire male/female nudity, bad taste humour).
-This includes written, photographed, drawn or animated formats or any data capable of being resolved into such material. - The unauthorised accessing, downloading or distribution of confidential information about other students, the School, its staff or their families. - The accessing, downloading or distribution of copyright information and/or software including; illegal downloading and copying of games, music, movies and other protected works, in breach of the Copyright, Designs and Patents Act 1988. - The use of the e-mail system for the purpose of 'spamming' (e.g. large scale distribution of unsolicited e-mail to other users, both internally or externally, sending or copying of chain letters, jokes, gossip, movies or cartoons). - To intercept or view an e-mail message or attachments that was originally destined for someone else. - The use of another e-mail account other than your own to impersonate another person in a malicious context irrespective of how the logon details to that account were obtained.
+- Students must not use any software that supports the illegal or legal download of materials using the school's Internet (including 'live' multiplayer games and file/data sharing software like Bittorrent, etc). - The use of technology that would be considered an act of plagiarism is not permitted. - Students should not try (unless they have permission) to make large downloads or uploads that might consume internet capacity and prevent other users from being able to carry out their work. - The use of any 'Proxy' or 'VPN' avoidance/bypass sites/software/systems used to gain access to restricted sites; i.e., social networking sites (during lesson time), gambling, pornography or any other form of unauthorised activity. - The creation, downloading, storage, processing or transmission of any message, picture, video or graphical content that might constitute bullying or harassment. - The creation, downloading, storage, processing or transmission of any form of obscene, indecent or offensive material or pornography in any form (e.g. scenes of extreme violence or injury, scenes of sex or partial/entire male/female nudity, bad taste humour).
+This includes written, photographed, drawn or animated formats or any data capable of being resolved into such material.

-- If users open inappropriate material this must be reported immediately to the School's e-safety co-ordinator who will address the matter in conjunction with the ICT Services/Support Department. - Should users receive an e-mail that has been wrongly delivered to their e-mail address, they must notify the sender by re-directing the message to that person and then delete the original email.
+- The unauthorised accessing, downloading or distribution of confidential information about other students, the school, its staff or their families. - The accessing, downloading or distribution of copyright information and/or software including illegal downloading and copying of games, music, movies and other protected works, in breach of the Copyright, Designs and Patents Act 1988. - The use of the e-mail system for the purpose of 'spamming' (e.g., large scale distribution of unsolicited e-mail to other users, both internally or externally, sending or copying of chain letters, jokes, gossip, movies or cartoons). - To intercept or view an e-mail message or attachments that was originally destined for someone else. - The use of another e-mail account other than your own to impersonate another person in a malicious context irrespective of how the logon details to that account were obtained. - If users open inappropriate material this must be reported immediately to the school's e-safety co-ordinator who will address the matter in conjunction with the ICT Services/Support Department. - Should students receive an e-mail that has been wrongly delivered to their e-mail address, they must notify the sender by re-directing the message to that person and then delete the original email.